Repercussion (album): Reception

 Robert Palmer of The New York Times praised Repercussion, arguing that it proves "the excellence of the group's first album was no fluke" and that Repercussion was "a more consistent, more mature piece of work" than its predecessor.
 He then hailed the band as "one of the most resourceful and inventive pop-rock bands making records and performing," writing that "the dB's are out to prove that pop songs can carry as much emotional freight as hard rock or blues-based numbers, and they prove it brilliantly."

+Pitchfork's retrospective review upon the 2002 Stands for Decibels/Repercussion two-for-one reissue calls Repercussion a "cleaner-sounding, more mature" album that "suggests a developing band and a terrific songwriting partnership."
+The review rates the package 9.0 and discusses the band's "bad breaks" in failing to reach wider commercial success.